vaginessa/Android_Wifi_Monitor_Mode/Home.md

 1. I am using VirtualBox with fresh installed Ubuntu 14.04 LTS,

-2. We need to Download Cyanogenmod env, follow this tut:
+2. We need to Download Cyanogenmod prerequisites, follow this tut:

 [Build Cyanogenmod](https://wiki.cyanogenmod.org/w/Build_for_jflte)

-It will build Cyanogenmod + Kernel , If All run ok, lets do the Patch
+If all run ok, We will build a new Cyanogenmod + Kernel , now,  lets do the Monitor Mode Patch

 3. Add Monitor Mode into Cyanogenmod